lmtUds/dav3e-beta/README.md

+# A New Home
+This repository was moved here from https://gitlab.com/manuel.bastuck/dav3e-beta.
+The old repository will stay available but will no longer be updated.
+Future development will take place here.
 # Quick Start
 * Download DAV³E and install the [GUI Layout Toolbox](https://de.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox).
 * Open [this example project](https://www.dropbox.com/s/p1ybuayfz6aw3mr/project_UST.zip?dl=0) in DAV³E to see how the [data described here](http://doi.org/10.5281/zenodo.1411209) have been evaluated.